misasa/medusa_rest_client/README.md

 See
 [gem package -- godigo](https://github.com/misasa/godigo "follow instruction")
-that refers to this library.
+that refers to this package.

 # Installation